-Currency Transactions and Balances
+Translation of Foreign Currency Transactions and Balances

-Translation of Foreign Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate in effect at the balance sheet date.
-Other assets, other liabilities, revenues and expenses are translated at the rate of exchange prevailing on the transaction Exchange gains and losses are included in the nonconsolidated statement of operations.
+Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate in effect at the balance sheet date.
+Other assets, other liabilities, revenues and expenses are translated at the rate of exchange prevailing on the transaction date.
+Exchange gains and losses are included in the non-consolidated statement of operations.